pippim/pippim.github.io/answers.md

 They are posted on Stack Exchange websites such as [Ask Ubuntu 🔗](https://askubuntu.com "Visit www.askubuntu.com 🔗") and [Stack Overflow 🔗](https://stackoverflow.com "Visit www.stackoverflow.com 🔗").
-About 8% of the posts Pippim has made are questions.
+About 5% of the posts you see here are questions and not answers.
 Hopefully, reviewing these questions will help you to write your own when you need to.

 ## Top Ten Answers